ginjo/slackspace/README.md

-SlackSpace is a Ruby/Sinatra app that receives webhook notifications from Rackspace, translates them into something Slack can work with, and pushes them to a Slack incomming-webhook URL.
+SlackSpace is a Ruby/Sinatra app that receives webhook notifications from Rackspace, translates them into something Slack can work with, and pushes them to a Slack incoming-webhook URL.

 You can download this app and run it on your own server, or you can use a live demo of this app running on Heroku.